-Internal joinery and kitchen fittings Repair category 2 Notes Internal joinery is generally serviceable however some wear and tear/damage items were noted including damage to facings and a PVC window sill, and future maintenance or upgrading should be anticipated.
-Normal user wear was noted to kitchen fittings however within the limitations of our inspection, no significant defects were noted.
+Internal joinery and kitchen fittings

+Repair category 2

+Notes Internal joinery is generally serviceable however some wear and tear items were noted and in general, fittings are of an older style and future maintenance or upgrading should be anticipated.
 Low level internal glazing should be checked for safety glass.